 There are a few tours in the Canadian Rockies that we have experience with and would recommend trying out if animal sightseeing is a big goal for you during your time at Banff National Park.

 The best way to see grizzly bears if you’re staying in Banff is on this tour around the Banff and Yoho National Parks.
 This 10-hour tour takes you through both national parks and gives you a view from 7,700 feet in the air on a gondola ride up the Rocky Mountains.
 You’ll enjoy a mountain-top lunch at Eagle’s Eye, Canada’s highest restaurant, before seeing Boo the Bear, a resident at the world’s largest enclosed and protected grizzly bear habitat.

-The tour also takes you through Emerald Lake, Takakkaw Falls, and the Spiral Tunnels, as if the other components weren’t already cool enough.
+The tour also takes you through Yoho National Park to Emerald Lake, Takakkaw Falls, and the Spiral Tunnels, as if the other components weren’t already cool enough.
 Transportation, a local guide, and refreshments are also included in this full-day tour for $275 CAD.

 Evening wildlife safari

 So many animals come back out during the evening, after spending their days in different ways from sunbathing to foraging to sleeping.
 If you’re a night owl and want to see what creatures you can spot, hop aboard a wildlife bus tour!